 Results for children

-Three doses of diphtheria, whooping cough and tetanus vaccine.
+Three doses of diphtheria, pertussis (whooping cough) and tetanus vaccine.

 More on immunization